 University of Nebraska–Lincoln’s Jazz in June concerts take place every Tuesday evening during the month of June.
-Come early for the best locations on the lawn west of Sheldon, and bring blankets or lawn chairs for comfort.
 Music begins at 7 p.m. and the concerts are free, though concertgoers are asked to make a minimum donation of $10 per family to continue the series.

 Jazz in June is one of Lincoln’s largest community events.
 It is important to provide citizens entertainment and cultural programs that provide a superior quality of life in the community.
 It is important to provide families, students and people of all ages an opportunity to come together as a community.
 Economically, it is important to have cultural assets to attract and retain businesses and jobs.

-The 25th Anniversary season of Jazz in June will serve as a transition year of independence.
-The event has grown from a promotional concert event to bring awareness and visitors to the Sheldon Museum of Art into its own cultural entity.
-Jazz in June is moving from being a Sheldon Museum of Art event to a UNL and community organization whose sole mission is to present the annual concert series.
+Jazz in June has grown from a promotional concert event to bring awareness and visitors to the Sheldon Museum of Art into its own cultural entity.
+Jazz in June has moved from being a Sheldon Museum of Art event to a UNL and community organization whose sole mission is to present the annual concert series.
 The organization is expanding community involvement by having an Advisory Board made up of both University staff and community representation.

 The audience served is a reflection of the Lincoln community.
 People of all ages, economic backgrounds and ethnic profiles attend the program.
 One of the objectives of Jazz in June is to serve diverse populations including community members who normally are unable to attend cultural programs.
 Community partnerships and outreach efforts will take place to maintain and increase diverse participation in the program.
 The total number of people served is estimated to over 20,000.

 The event that started out as a magnet for young art lovers and to share educational information about works in the Sheldon sculpture garden has become a Lincoln tradition.